RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Docs/documentation_examples/buttons/Collecting Button Input.md

-Collecting Button Input {#collectingbuttoninput}
+Collecting Button Input {#collecting_button_input}
 ============
-- after creating a button, create an object of the `button_collector` class, passing into its constructor the `input_event_data` that resulted from the call to `input_events::respondToInputEventAsync`, when the button was created.
+- after creating a button, create an object of the `discord_core_api::button_collector` class, passing into its constructor the `discord_core_api::input_event_data` that resulted from the call to `discord_core_api::input_events::respondToInputEventAsync`, when the button was created.
-- call the `button_collector::collectButtonData()` function from the instance of the button_collector. note: the arguments for this function are as follows:
+- call the `discord_core_api::button_collector::collectButtonData()` function from the instance of the button_collector. note: the arguments for this function are as follows:
-`getButtonDataForAllNew` = whether or not it accepts button presses from everyone or just the individual selected with the `targetUser` argument.
+`getButtonDataForAllNew` = whether or not it accepts button presses from everyone or just the individual selected with the `discord_core_api::targetUser` argument.
 `maxWaitTimeInMsNew` = the maximum number of milliseconds that the collector will wait for button presses.
 `maxNumberOfPressesNew` = the maximum number of button presses that the collector will collect.
-`targetUser` = the target user, if `getButtonDataForAllNew` is disabled.
+`targetUser` = the target user, if `discord_core_api::getButtonDataForAllNew` is disabled.
-- collect a result of type `jsonifier::vector<button_response_data>` and deal with the button responses as you see fit! keep in mind that you could set up a voting message by using `getButtonDataForAllNew` and having multiple presses allowed.
+- collect a result of type `jsonifier::vector<button_response_data>` and deal with the button responses as you see fit! keep in mind that you could set up a voting message by using `discord_core_api::getButtonDataForAllNew` and having multiple presses allowed.
 ```cpp
 /// Test.hpp -header for the "test" command.
 /// https://github.com/RealTimeChris/DiscordCoreAPI